chrisdickinson/boltzshopper/exercises/getting_started/problem.md

 In this lesson, we'll start a new boltzmann application.
 Try it now!
 Run:

 ```
-$ npx boltzmann-cli .
+$ npx boltzmann-cli hello
 ```

-Then check your solution with `boltzshopper run .`.
-To move to the next lesson run `boltzshopper verify .`.
+Then check your solution with `boltzshopper run hello`.
+To move to the next lesson run `boltzshopper verify hello`.